 |

-Venture out into the wilds of Rwanda with a small group, often on foot, to experience photographic encounters with wild gorillas, chimpanzees, colobus monkeys, golden monkeys, and much, much more.
-Dates are tentative until we secure permits.
-We are building custom groups of travelers we have field experience with.
-Ask if you fit this group! |
+To sit quietly in a bamboo thicket with a gorilla family, interacting with eye contact, observing, and making compelling images is truly a life changing experience.
+Venture out into the wilds of Rwanda with a small group to experience photographic encounters with wild gorillas, chimpanzees, colobus monkeys, golden monkeys, and much, much more.
+Fitness level is necessary to accomplish this adventure.
+Dates are tentative until we secure permits. |

 |